kevintokheim/bookstore2/README.txt

 ## Setup

+database: bookstore_database
+username: kevin
+password: viking

 To view the website, clone the repository from Github.
 Next, point your Apache server to the project folder.
 Type in the URL localhost/phpmyadmin in the search bar, and it will take you to the phpMyAdmin page.
-Import the database from the db-backup folder in the sites folder into phpMyAdmin, and add a user with the username "kevin" and password "derpderpderpderp."
+Import the database from the db-backup folder in the sites folder into phpMyAdmin, and add a user with the username "kevin" and password "viking."
 You will now be able to access the Drupal site at localhost/drupal.

 ## Technologies Used